-- Ahmadiani et al, (2001) showed anti-inflammatory effect in the formalin induced rat paw oedema model for a water extract of fenugreek leaves administered orally once for 7 days.
-The effective dose amounted to 1000 mg/kg a day. - Parvizpur et al. (2006) lack of inhibitory effect on COX enzyme. - Pundarikakshudu et al. (2016) reported the reduction in inflammation of the paw in carrageenan and formaldehyde-induced paw edema by fenugreek seed soft extract, solvent petroleum ether. - Sharma et al. (2017) reported that fenugreek seed extract provides cytoprotection to fibroblasts (LPS inflamed) via a reactive oxygen species independent pathway. - Piao et al (2017) Trigonella foenum-graecum has a significant anti-inflammatory effect on allergic asthma, reducing the collagen deposition and goblet cells, decreasing the high expression of Th2 cytokines and increasing Th1cytokines in BALF and lung homogenates.

-- Ahmadiani et al. (2001) described the anti-pyretic effect in hyperthermic rats (injected brewer's yeast) for the same extract administered at 1000 mg/kg by both oral and intraperitonial routes. - Murugesan et al. (2011) described the cardioprotective effect related to the decrease of TBARS and enhanced the activities of enzymatic and non-enzymatic antioxidants (SOD, CAT, GPx and GSH) in myocardial infarcted rats. - Assad and Khan (2017).
-Methanol extract (200mg/Kg) induced sedation and skeletal muscle relaxant effects suggesting antianxiety activity on albino mice
+- Ahmadiani et al. (2001) showed anti-inflammatory effect in the formalin induced rat paw oedema model for a water extract of fenugreek leaves administered orally once for 7 days.
+The effective dose amounted to 1000 mg/kg per day. - Parvizpur et al. (2006) lack of inhibitory effect on cyclooxygenase (COX) enzyme. - Pundarikakshudu et al. (2016) reported the reduction in inflammation of the paw in carrageenan and formaldehyde-induced paw oedema by fenugreek seed soft extract, solvent petroleum ether. - Sharma et al. (2017) reported that fenugreek seed extract provides cytoprotection to fibroblasts (bacterial lipopolysaccharide (LPS) inflamed) via a reactive oxygen species independent pathway. - Piao et al. (2017) Trigonella foenum-graecum has a significant anti-inflammatory effect on allergic asthma, reducing the collagen deposition and goblet cells, decreasing the high expression of Th2 cytokines and increasing Th1cytokines in bronchoalveolar lavage fluid (BALF) and lung homogenates. - Ahmadiani et al. (2001) described the anti-pyretic effect in hyperthermic rats (injected brewer's yeast) for the same extract administered at 1000 mg/kg by both oral and intraperitoneal routes. - Murugesan et al. (2011) described the cardioprotective effect related to the decrease of thiobarbituric acid reactive substances (TBARS) and enhanced the activities of enzymatic and non-enzymatic antioxidants (SOD, CAT, GPx and GSH) in myocardial infarcted rats. - Assad and Khan (2017).
+Methanol extract (200 mg/Kg) induced sedation and skeletal muscle relaxant effects suggesting antianxiety activity on albino mice.

 Several studies conducted with fenugreek seeds, different preparations from the seeds or isolated compounds were shown to induce hypoglycaemic effects in various animal models of diabetes.
-The mechanism underlying the hypoglycaemic effect remains unestablished but a number of hypotheses were found in the literature: local action at the gastro-intestinal level to lower the absorption of glucose, enhancement of insulin secretion, modulation of glucose metabolism, stimulation of insulin signalling pathway at the cellular level.
+The mechanism underlying the hypoglycaemic effect remains unestablished, but a number of hypotheses were found in the literature: local action at the gastro-intestinal level to lower the absorption of glucose, enhancement of insulin secretion, modulation of glucose metabolism, stimulation of insulin signalling pathway at the cellular level.
 Similarly, the compound(s) responsible for this effect are currently not identified.
 A lower number of studies also showed that fenugreek seeds exerted a hypolipidaemic effect in diabetic rats, and in both normal and diabetic dogs.
 It was also shown in dogs that the active part is the defatted fraction.